FRRouting/frr/doc/user/pim.rst

    Add a static multicast group or source-group on an interface.
 This will behave as if there is a receiver on this interface without any IGMP reports.

+.. clicmd:: ip igmp proxy

+   Tell pim to send proxy IGMP reports for joins occuring on all other interfaces on this interface.
+Join-groups on other interfaces will also be proxied.
+The default version is v3.

 .. clicmd:: ip igmp query-interval (1-65535)

    Set the IGMP query interval that PIM will use.